 Here are some more ideas for low cost kitchen cabinets.

 In modern kitchens, stainless steel and aluminium are other materials that are used for the cabinets.
 Stainless steel is the preferred material in professional kitchens as it is easy to maintain and clean.
-The advantage of stainless steel and aluminium is that they are extremely durable and strong.
-They come in a variety of finishes with etching, decorative patterns and brushing.
+Similarly, aluminium kitchen cabinet can be extremely durable and strong.
+They both come in a variety of finishes with etching, decorative patterns and brushing.
 Once treated, metal cabinets can last for many years as they are resistant to rust and stains.
 They are easy to scrub down without damaging the surface, making them ideal as modular kitchen cabinets in Indian homes.
 Additionally, unlike other materials, they aren’t affected by heat or humidity.

 See these beautiful kitchen cabinets to get inspired to use a combination of materials.